wso2/docs-choreo-dev/en/docs/developer-portal/manage-application.md

 -   `access_token_to_be_revoked` - The access token to be revoked

--   `<base64 encoded (consumerKey:consumerSecret)>` - Use a base64 encoder to encode your consumer key and consumer secret using the following format.
+-   `<base64 encoded (consumerKey:consumerSecret)>` - Use a base64 encoder to encode your consumer key and consumer secret.
 Choreo does not recommend the use of online base64 encoders for this purpose.

 - `<consumerKey>:<consumerSecret>` Thereafter, enter the encoded value for this parameter.